popham/emscripten-treeviz/README.md

 * I'm skeptical of its general applicability, but the README of the [Javascript version of Bullet](https://github.com/kripken/ammo.js/) claims a 50% penalty to wrapping things in a closure.
   In my case of data in, then internal manipulation, and finally return a finalized data structure, I feel that most calls should be internal to my module, not looking in outer scopes, and therefore not subject to such a penalty.
   However, the author of that README's solution to the problem, Webworkers, seems like the route I should be pursuing anyway.
-  So I'm looking to build a script that will make itself at home in the global namespace of a dedicated worker.
+  I'm therefore looking to build a script that will make itself at home in the global namespace of a dedicated worker.
   Usage would look something like the following:
 ```
 var treeComputation = Webworker('http://domain/path/treeish.js');